Copper Harbor, Michigan: Geography

-In 2010, Copper Harbor was listed as a census-designated place, but this does not give the community any legal autonomy.
+In 2010, Copper Harbor was listed as a census-designated place.
 The CDP contains a total area of 2.43 sqmi, of which 1.51 sqmi is land and 0.92 sqmi (37.86%) is water.

-Copper Harbor is located at the northern edge of the Keweenaw Peninsula, although the peninsula extends for several miles to the east.
-Copper Harbor contains its own post office using the 49918 ZIP Code, which serves the small area surrounding the community.
+Copper Harbor is located at the northern edge of the Keweenaw Peninsula, which also extends for several miles to the east.
+Copper Harbor has its own post office and ZIP Code (49918).
 Some areas within the community and the surrounding area may use the Mohawk 49950 ZIP Code.

-Beyond the community center, there are thick forests, no roadways, and no development.
+Beyond the community center, there are thick forests, limited roadways, and few developments.